 - Safety Standards: Strict adherence to safety standards governs intentional sparking designs, ensuring components withstand forces and pose no risk to drivers or other participants.

-Safety and fairness are achieved through strict safety regulations, impact assessments, and fair competition standards.
+Safety and fairness are therefore achieved through strict safety regulations, impact assessments, and fair competition standards.
 The sport prioritizes the structural integrity of intentional sparking designs, conducts thorough evaluations to prevent risks, and sets limits to maintain equitable competition.
-Continuous monitoring and adaptation of regulations align with evolving safety standards, reinforcing Formula 1’s commitment to the dynamic balance between captivating visual elements and the paramount importance of safety and fairness.